hairyf/naive-ui-pro-components/docs/guide/index.md

 ## A component !≈ a page

 We don't want you to see components as pages, but rather as a superset of functionality.
-This allows your code to remain flexible, which is also the difference between Naive UI Pro Components and Ant Design Pro Components.
+This allows your code to remain flexible, which is also the difference between Naive Ultra and Ant Design Pro Components.

 A list page can use the combination of `pro-form` and `pro-table`, while an edit page can utilize `pro-form` plus a `button` or other various components.
 This allows us to focus on implementing core business logic and page effects.